Books to read

 I'm always looking for new books to read—if you have a recommendation, please do email me!

 Possibly my favorite popular science book of all time by Abby Marsh, a Georgetown professor and expert in the neural bases of extraordinary altruism and sociopathic behavior.
 This is a scientifically rigorous yet accessible overview of the research in this field.
 Gripping from start to finish.
+(Try the audio book, it's read by the author!)

 You’ll need a strong stomach for this book, but I *highly* recommend it.
 Mary Roach is a hilarious narrator of the fascinating, important, and absurd research that's done with cadavers.
 (It's not just dissection!)
 Maybe don’t read this if you know someone who died in a car crash.
 I found her writing respectful, but could see room for disagreement.